tzhang56/Hello_World/README.md

 # Hello_World
-Learn how to use Github。 Have fun!
+Learn how to use Github.
+Have fun!
+I am happy to see this document works.